 Faulkner Lake Orchard in North Little Rock

 Just about 20 minutes from the city is Faulkner Lake Orchard in North Little Rock.
 The family farm/event venue opens its gates to the public each year from mid-April through August.
-During this time, guests are invited to pick their fill from the pick-your-own peach orchard (the only one in Pulaski County), and load up on ripe strawberries as well.
+During this time, guests are invited to pick their fill from the pick-your-own peach orchard (the only one in Pulaski County).
+However, the orchard did not grow strawberries this season.
 Call ahead to see what's available for picking.
 Along with the orchard, there is a children's play area, general store and event center.

 On the scenic drive to Wye Mountain, you'll find this family farm that provides pick-your-own blueberries, blackberries and raspberries.
-Blueberries and raspberries will ripen around mid-May, Memorial Day weekend at the latest.
-Just a few weeks later there will be plenty of Arkansas-bred varieties of thornless Blackberries.
+Blueberries should begin ripening about Memorial Day and Arkansas-bred varieties of thornless blackberries just a couple weeks later.
 You can also pick up freshly cut Zinnias and sunflowers!
-Plus, field trip groups are welcome by reservation Tuesday-Thurday; children learn about the flowers, decorate baskets for picking berries, learn how the berries are raised and how to choose the ripe ones, and then pick some to take home.
+Plus, field trip groups are welcome by reservation Monday-Thurday; children learn about the flowers, decorate baskets for picking berries, learn how the berries are raised and how to choose the ripe ones, and then pick some to take home.

 The farms supply buckets or containers to hold your pickings, and many sell or provide water for hot days.
 But here are a few things to keep in mind before you head to the berry patch.